-So what do we mean by joined-up marketing?
+So what do we mean by a joined-up marketing strategy?
 Well, put simply, it’s ensuring that every element of your marketing ties together and works to achieve the same goal.
 It’s about visual and tonal consistency to reinforce your overall brand.
 And it’s about avoiding a ‘patchwork’ approach – such as putting all your efforts into social media one month, only to drop it the next.

 It’s easy to see how a company’s marketing becomes disjointed.
 As marketing channels have increased, businesses have made the wise move of delegating responsibilities to different members of staff, or maybe even outsourcing the occasional job or two.